Malachi Chapter Four

 Malachi 4:6

-He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers; or else I will come and strike the land with a curse.
+He will turn the hearts of the fathers to the children and the hearts of the children to their fathers; otherwise I will come and strike the land with complete destruction."
+[Look, I will send to you Eliyahu the prophet before the coming of the great and terrible Day of ADONAI.]

 We live in a world with broken lives and broken families but, through Jesus Christ, the relationships can be healed.
 This can only be done when our hearts are in fact turned to our heavenly father.